neurowelt/system-tools/README.md

 </div>
 <br>

 > [!NOTE]
-> Interested in contributing?
-Check out the [Development](#development) section to see current and future projects or open an issue/PR with your idea!
-Suggestions about the repository structure, naming conventions or any other aspect are also very welcome :blush:
+> Interested in helping out the repository grow?
+Check out the [Contributing](#contributing) section for details :blush:

 ## Projects